-If you're celebrating the Fourth of July in an apartment or don't have a grill, sloppy joes are a great faux-grilled food.
+If you're living in an apartment and/or don't have a grill, sloppy joes are a great faux-grilled food.
 The bacon in this sloppy joe offers the smoky satisfaction you get from grilling burgers.
 Serve these with beer, potato chips, pickles, and a stack of napkins, of course!

 2 tablespoons steak seasoning blend, such as McCormick brand Montreal Seasoning

 1 teaspoon cumin